icon for Home page

 African-American Presence in Deerfield, Massachusetts

-Although Deerfield never had a substantial black population - blacks comprised no more than 2% of the total population - there have been black people there from the time of the second permanent settlement in the 1680s.
-Slavery was an institution that was considered a legitimate part of life in New England and the residents must have been accustomed to interacting with black people on a regular basis, on the street, at the meeting house, and in the stores of local merchants and craftsmen.
-In eighteenth-century Deerfield the most prominent families in the civic and religious life of the community owned slaves.
-It has been calculated that the population of Deerfield included forty "servants for life" from the seventeenth century to 1783, when slavery was outlawed in Massachusetts.
+Although Deerfield never had a substantial black population - African Americans comprised no more than 2% of the total population - there have been black people there from the time of the second permanent settlement in the 1680s.
+Slavery as an institution was considered a legitimate part of life in New England.
+Deerfield's white residents must have been accustomed to interacting with black people on a regular basis, on the street, at the meetinghouse, and in the stores of local merchants and craftsmen.
+It has been calculated that the population of Deerfield included fifty-five "servants for life" from the 17th through the late 18th centuries.
+The most prominent families in the civic and religious life of the community owned slaves.
 The Reverend John Williams (1664-1729) owned five slaves, John Sheldon (1658-c.1733) owned seven, the Reverend Jonathan Ashley (1712-1780) owned three, and yeoman farmer Ebenezer Wells (1691-1758) owned two.
-Ashley claimed in a sermon that slaves were servants by divine dispensation and that any attempt to escape or any dissatisfaction with one's lot in life was to the "damage of their masters but would also be to the dishonor of religion and the reproach of Christianity."
-The Deerfield parson's attitude was shared by many.

 top of page